 Miami is a great location to pick up your RV because there is plenty of beachy campgrounds, it’s close driving distance to the Everglades and there are endless options about where to go after Florida.
 Do you want to travel up the coast of Florida?
 Maybe continue up the east coast towards New York?
 Or perhaps head west with a one-way RV motorhome rental and drive along the Gulf of Mexico to New Orleans and Houston?
 Whatever you decide, make sure you check out what Miami has to offer before heading on the road!

 Outside in the City

 The Wynwood area is known for its graphic street art.
 The ‘walls’ here are covered in amazing, colorful art pieces.
-Walk around, enjoy the art and maybe drop-in to a craft brewery.
-There is also lots of great restaurants in this area.
+Walk around, enjoy the art, and maybe drop-in to a craft brewery.
+There are also lots of great restaurants in this area.